humphreydev5/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 if m_a or m_b is not a rectangle (all ‘rows’ should be of the same size): raise a TypeError exception with the message each row of m_a must be of the same size or each row of m_b must be of the same size
 If m_a and m_b can’t be multiplied: raise a ValueError exception with the message m_a and m_b can't be multiplied

-You are not allowed to import any module

 7. Lazy matrix multiplication